CodingItWrong/codingitwrong.com/_posts/2019-01-22-testing-with-third-party-form-components.md

 ## Vuetify

-In Vuetify a text field component is written like this:
+In Vuetify, for Vue.js, a text field component is written like this:

 ```html
 <v-text-field